php-ru/symfony-docs-ru/testing/insulating_clients.rst

     $this->assertRegExp('/Hello/', $sally->getResponse()->getContent());

-Insulated clients transparently execute their requests in a dedicated and clean PHP process, thus avoiding any side-effects.
+Insulated clients transparently execute their requests in a dedicated and clean PHP process, thus avoiding any side effects.

 .. tip::